CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 		Update Retriever requires elevated privileges to run.
 Therefore, a UAC prompt may be displayed when launching the program.

    2. Choose between a **Local repository** or a **Lenovo cloud repository** by clicking the appropriate radio button.
 The **Local repository** option will host packages in a local directory or network share.
 The **Lenovo cloud repository** will host the actual packages on Lenovo&#39;s global Content Delivery Network and only the repository database and package descriptors will be stored in the local directory or network share.
-Only System Update and Commercial Vantage support the **Lenovo cloud repository** feature, while Thin Installer does not.
+System Update, Commercial Vantage, and Thin Installer support the **Lenovo cloud repository** feature.

+    !!! info
+        The statement regarding Thin Installer not supporting the cloud repository feature will be removed in a future version of Update Retriever

 	<center>